fleckert/notes/posts/azure-keyvault-secrets-list/readme.md

 # Example usage:

 This helper script requires the Azure CLI and the current user logged in.

-For ypur convience, you may use the [Azure Shell](https://portal.azure.com/#cloudshell/) in Bash mode.
+For your convience, you may use the [Azure Shell](https://portal.azure.com/#cloudshell/) in Bash mode.

 ```
 curl -O https://raw.githubusercontent.com/fleckert/notes/main/posts/azure-keyvault-secrets-list/azureKeyVaultSecretsDump.sh
-chmod +x azureKeyVaultSecretsDump.sh
+chmod +x ./azureKeyVaultSecretsDump.sh
 ./azureKeyVaultSecretsDump.sh keyVaultName
 ```